 Basic Workers’ Compensation Facts

 What is Workers’ Compensation and the Benefits It Offers

 All employees in Louisiana who incur workplace injuries are entitled to certain benefits.
 Depending on the specifics of their injuries and on the skills of their workers’ comp lawyer, these benefits can include any or all of the following:

 These benefits fall under the obligation of the employer.
 With few exceptions, Louisiana employers must carry workers’ compensation insurance.
 If they do, their insurer will be the one covering the mentioned benefits.
 If they do not, the employer is responsible for covering them.
 When they refuse, the employee has the right to request the assistance of a workers comp attorney.

-Who Can Benefit from Workers Compensation and Under What Circumstances
+Who Can Benefit from Workers Compensation

 Workers compensation covers most Louisiana employees.
 This includes minors, seasonal, or part-time personnel.
 Even some contractors and subcontractors performing mostly manual labor or pursuing their employer’s business, trade, or occupation.
 The only exceptions to the rule are:

 - Volunteers in most fields.

 Employers who do not acquire workers compensation from third parties need approval for self-insurance.
 Employees who suspect their employers do not carry workers’ compensation or whose employer advises them to purchase or pay for their own insurance policy should consider consulting a Baton Rouge workers’ compensation lawyer.
 They may also report their employer to the Fraud & Compliance Division of the Office of Workers Compensation Administration.